derbyparty/derby-router/README.md

   });
 ```

-But also `this` in the function is `ServerRouteController` witch provide some
+But also `this` in the function is `ServerRouteController` which provide some
 additional functionality:

 | property | description |